 The shorter route, which can form a loop

 The shorter route begins at car park 5.
-In the corner you’ll see a gate with a white paved path heading into the bush.
-Follow this trail and after a few hundred metres it becomes an unpaved fire trail.
+At the top end you’ll see a gate with a paved path (fire trail) heading gently uphill.

 There is one gradual hill but the majority of the path is flat.
-You’ll have 1.5km to walk along this track before you reach Curracurrang Gully and follow the instructions to the waterfall as above.
+You’ll have 1.5km to walk along the track before you reach Curracurrang Gully and follow the instructions to the waterfall as above (heading right at the signpost beside the steps over the creek).

 If you take the longer route on the way you can use this shorter route on the way back.
 Just watch out for the fire trail on your left, which is 1.4km after you leave Curracurrang Waterfall.